 The Nero d’Avola and Frappato grapes are blended together to obtain the famous Cerasuolo di Vittoria (70% Nero d’Avola and 30% Frappato).

 BLACK SOIL: this red wine is Valle dell’Acate’s crown jewel, and has earned Italy’s vaunted DOCG (Denominazione di Origine Controllata e Garantita) status.
 Black land These vineyards are located roughly 120 meters above sea level, where the earth is extremely dark, almost black in color.
 Soil has a medium density tending towards compact, with a fair proportion of small, dark stones.
 These vines are roughly 20 years old, and produce a Nero d’Avola wine called Il Moro, which is well- structured and marked by strong hints of small red fruits like blackberries, raspberries and black cherries, as well as dark chocolate tannins that are at once powerful and enjoyable.

-ORANGE RED SOIL: this Syrah vineyard is planted along the highest reaches of the coast at roughly 200 meters above sea level.
+ORANGE RED SOIL: these vineyards are located on what is known as the “Bidini Soprano” plateau at roughly 200 meters above sea level.
 The earth is extremely light, with a sandy, orange-red soil composition that lends the wine great structure and complexity, in addition to “balsamic” hints that are a strong, clear note in the final product.
-Rusciano Chalky earth combines with a high level of sand to make this terrain smooth and light.

 ORCHER SOIL: the soil’s unique characteristics find their best expression in Nero d’Avola grapes, and Valle dell’Acate has a small vineyard here that produces no more than 800 grams of grape per plant.
 The wine produced here is the Tané.